 Tell Disney to get the Phthalates out of kids’ lunchboxes

-When blogger Lori … Read the rest
+When blogger Lori Alper of … Read the rest

 Last week, I received an email from a new Starbucks employee who was shocked by the amount of waste she sees at the store everyday.
 Many of us do our individual part by bringing our reusable mugs for coffee, but it turns out that, according to this employee (who wants to remain anonymous to keep her job), the waste goes much deeper.
 I asked if I could share her rant here with you all.
 I’m not sure how to get Starbucks to clean up its act, but maybe you guys have some suggestions.

 From: [name withheld]